The LEAP ImmunoCalm Diet: A Phase-by-Phase Guide to the Elimination Protocol

 The LEAP ImmunoCalm Diet uses your MRT results to build a personalized elimination and reintroduction plan.
 This guide walks through all three phases, what to expect, and how to maximize your results.

-The LEAP ImmunoCalmยฎ Dietary Protocol is a structured elimination and reintroduction diet designed to reduce chronic inflammation caused by food and chemical sensitivities.
-Unlike generic elimination diets that remove broad food groups, LEAP is personalized โ built entirely from your individual MRT (Mediator Release Test) results.
+The LEAP ImmunoCalm® Dietary Protocol is a structured elimination and reintroduction diet designed to reduce chronic inflammation caused by food and chemical sensitivities.
+Generic elimination diets remove broad food groups, but LEAP is personalized.
+It is built entirely from your individual MRT (Mediator Release Test) results.

 This guide walks you through each phase of the protocol, what to expect, and practical tips for success.